tatumamckinnis/DNA/README.md

 <details>
 <summary>Details on LinkStrand State, Constructors and initialize Method</summary>

-You should start by defining a `private` inner class (that is, defined inside of the `LinkStrand` class) that defines a node in the `LinkStrand`.
+You should start by defining a `private` inner `Node` class (that is, defined inside of the `LinkStrand` class) that defines a node in the `LinkStrand`.
 Each such node should store at least a `String` (referred to as `info` in this writeup) and a reference to the next node in the list.
 You will also need to define a constructor for your inner class.

 After you have defined your node class, you should use the following instance variables definitions for the `ListStrand` class.